 Oregon Potato Commission statewide $99,793 101,250

-Oregon Harvest for Schools Grow This!
+Oregon Harvest for Schools’ Grow This!
 Expanded Classroom Seed-Starting Kits (OH4S-EGTCK) contain all the essentials to seed-start with up to 60 students and grow microgreens as well as indoor and outdoor plants, including potatoes, in pre-K through 12th-grade classrooms throughout Oregon.
 The kits enable teachers to introduce their students to seed-starting year after year and become champion seed-starters themselves.
 The kits are developed with input from horticulture scientists, farmers, teachers, and students, and are piloted for two years with USDA Specialty Crop funding and another two years with Oregon Farm to School funding.
 This grant will fund the work to: continue providing kits to Oregon classroom teachers and pilot mailing teacher a two year supply to lower shipping costs and increase flexibility of timing of the kits; incorporate the feedback of K-12 teachers who piloted the kits through four years of data backed improvements with the focus on a tested milk jug greenhouse strategy for seed starting and addition of tested Oregon History/Shared History OH4S supportive but non supplanting content.
 The OH4S-GTCK goal is for teachers and students across Oregon to develop lifelong skills and confidence in growing food from seed and pass along food-growing skills to future generations.

 Oregon State Beekeepers Association statewide $99,966 71,250